The financial infrastructure for the rental economy

 275K

-Unit pipeline established without marketing spend
+Units in pipeline without a dollar of marketing spend

 93.3%